 Quick Guide to Greece

 Greece boasts amazing history, a vibrant culture, delicious cuisine and one of the world's longest coastlines - thanks to 1,400 islands in the Mediterranean, Aegean and Ionian seas.
-If you want a patch of beach to call your own, you could do a lot worse than heading off on a holiday to Greece in 2017!
-You have to plan at least a few sun holidays a year to get your Vitamin D in this country.
+If you want a patch of beach to call your own, you could do a lot worse than heading off on a holiday to Greece in 2018!
+You have to plan at least a few sun holidays a year to get some Vitamin D outside of the UK, after all!

 If you're after a cheap all inclusive holiday, that's easy!
 There are offers throughout the spring, summer and autumn months so you can decide how hot you want the weather to be.
 Or for a more DIY approach, with added flexibility, why not book your flights and a self-catering hotel separately for a super cheap package holiday bargain.
 Make sure you've got your own kitchen so that you can prepare the local produce and save on eating out every day.